 ½ tsp pumpkin pie spice, or more to taste

-Honey cinnamon whipped cream, optional for topping (see recipe below)
+Honey-cinnamon (or maple-cinnamon) whipped cream, optional for topping (see recipe below)

 Prepare glasses by dipping rims into shallow bowl of water and then cinnamon-sugar mixture.